 Having no blooms on a rose of sharon is a real bummer, and it may seem like there are several problems that could be a cause.
 The good news is that most of these are simple fixes, although making corrections now may not get you flowers until next season.

 If your shrub isn’t getting enough sun or the soil doesn’t drain enough, you may need to move it to a better location.
-More likely the issue is one of over- or under-watering, though, which is easier to correct.
-Your rose of sharon should get about one to one and a half inches (2.5 to 4 cm.) of water each week.
+More likely the issue is one of over or under-watering, though, which is easier to correct.
+Your rose of sharon should get about 1 to 1 and a half inches (2.5-4 cm.) of water each week.
 Too much water and rot can prevent flowering.
 Too little water will stop flowers as well.

 If your rose of sharon is not blooming and you give it the right amount of water and sun, it may be that your shrub isn’t getting enough phosphorus.
 This is easily fixable with a high-phosphorus, low-nitrogen fertilizer every couple of weeks.
 Bone meal helps too.

-Pruning can also be an issue, as new blooms form only on new branches.
+Pruning can be an issue as well, as new blooms form only on new branches.
 If you never prune back older branches, you’ll get fewer flowers.
-Only prune in the late winter or early spring; otherwise, you may prune off buds, resulting in no flowers.
+Only prune in the late winter or early spring, otherwise, you may prune off buds, resulting in no flowers.

 Finally, check your rose of sharon for signs of pests or disease.
 Look for aphids on the undersides of leaves and buds.
 If the buds form but don’t open, look for rotting inside, which can indicate a fungal infection.
 For aphids, use an insecticidal soap or neem oil.
 For a fungal infection, use an appropriate spray from your local nursery (neem oil works for this too).
 In the future, prune the shrub to let air circulate better and destroy any diseased buds carrying the fungus.